-This discourse of heresy, however, was never applied to modernity.
+This more positive discourse of heresy, however, has never been applied to modernity.
 Instead, Foucault famously focused on other, secular, dimensions of human reality.
-In Madness and Civilization (1961), for example, Foucault identified and analyzed how modern society defined itself as the Age of Reason by first rejecting and then overcoming madness.
-It is my suggestion that this function of madness in modernity has important reverberations with the role of heresy in antiquity.
-In the same way that madness was excluded in order to create a cohesive, “rational” society in modernity, societies in antiquity defined themselves in and through the figure of the heretic.
-I argue that both heresy and madness represent otherness that societies struggled with in order to establish their “essence;” an otherness with which societies create their core organizing principles.
+In Madness and Civilization (1961), for example, Foucault identified and analyzed the way in which modern society defined itself as the Age of Reason, by first rejecting and then overcoming madness.
+My suggestion is that this function of madness in modernity echoes with the role of heresy in antiquity.
+In the same way that madness was excluded in order to create a cohesive, “rational” society in modernity, societies in antiquity defined themselves through the figure of the heretic.
+I argue that both heresy and madness represent forms of otherness that past societies struggled with in order to establish their “essence”; an otherness through which societies have created their core organizing principles.
 The essential difference between heresy and madness is that while heresy was supposedly the appropriate conceptual realm to negotiate the organizing principles of ancient religious societies, madness became the realm for the same negotiations in secular modernity.
-However, as secular and post secular scholarship reaffirms the importance of religious categories for modernity, I claim that we should rethink the foundational discourses of modernity in general, and of Jewish modernity in particular.
-That is, if Foucault focused on the discourse of reason vs. madness to understand modernity, but disregarded other, “religious” discourses, my suggestion is that the “ancient” and “religious” discourse of heresy may prove fertile for our understanding of the modern condition.
+However, as secular and post-secular scholarship reaffirms the importance of religious categories for modernity, I claim that we should rethink the foundational discourses of modernity in general, and of Jewish modernity in particular.
+That is, if Foucault focused on the discourse of reason vs madness to understand modernity, but disregarded other “religious” discourses, my suggestion is that the “ancient” and “religious” discourse of heresy may prove fertile for our understanding of the modern condition.

-It is my suggestion, that this framework is particularly appropriate to early twentieth-century Jewish community.
-In the vast literature on the modern Jewish world, the disintegration of Jewish tradition in modernity is often understood in connection with the Jewish struggle for acceptance to the European secular community, which required Jews to abrogate their cultural and religious markers.
-This change dismantled Jewish traditional ways of life and endangered Jewish community.
-Like in antiquity, it was not clear what defines Jewish identity.
-If in antiquity, the basic principles of Judaism were in debate, as several different religious communities believed themselves to be the hallmark of authentic Judaism, in Jewish modernity the same confusion erupted again: was one a Jew because of his or her religious faith, because of his or her cultural heritage?
-Was Judaism a religion, a nation?
-And if in antiquity, this debate was performed in and through a discourse of heresy; in Jewish modernity, I suggest, the same discourse became prevalent again.
-Correspondingly to Jewish antiquity, the heretic played crucial part is building a “new” Jewish community.
+I argue that this framework is particularly appropriate to the early twentieth-century Jewish community.
+In the vast literature on the modern Jewish world, the disintegration of Jewish tradition in modernity is often understood in connection with the Jewish struggle for acceptance within the European secular community, which required Jews to abrogate their cultural and religious markers.
+This change dismantled traditional Jewish ways of life and endangered the Jewish community.
+As in antiquity, the definition of Jewish identity was unclear.
+If in antiquity, the basic principles of Judaism were debated, as several different religious communities believed themselves to represent the epitomy of authentic Judaism, in Jewish modernity the same confusion erupted again: was a person a Jew because of his or her religious faith, or because of his or her cultural heritage?
+Was Judaism a religion or a nation?
+If in antiquity this debate was performed through a discourse of heresy, I suggest that in Jewish modernity the same discourse became prevalent again.
+As in Jewish antiquity, the modern heretic (re)played the crucial part of building a “new” Jewish community.
 That is, heresy provided the opportunity to restructure the core principles of the Jewish tradition.
-Or, put in more historical terms, my argument is that heresy is one of the major discourses with which the Jewish community in modernity tackled its impending challenges.
-Like in antiquity, heresy was the medium to negotiate what is Judaism, who is a Jew, and how could Judaism survive modernity.
+Put in more historical terms, my argument is that heresy is one of the major discourses used by the Jewish community in modernity to tackle its impending challenges.
+As in antiquity, heresy became the medium for negotiating answers to such questions as: what is Judaism, what makes somebody a Jew, and how can Judaism survive modernity?